MyPureCloud/terraform-provider-genesyscloud/docs/resources/telephony_providers_edges_edge_group.md

 - **hybrid** (Boolean) Is this edge group hybrid.
 Defaults to `false`.
 - **id** (String) The ID of this resource.
 - **managed** (Boolean) Is this edge group being managed remotely.
 Defaults to `false`.
+- **phone_trunk_base_ids** (Set of String) A list of trunk base settings IDs of trunkType "PHONE" to inherit to edge logical interface for phone communication.
 - **state** (String) Indicates if the resource is active, inactive, or deleted.